 Two of the three criteria in ASC 606-10-25-27 are used to determine whether revenue should be recognized over time for the production of assets.
 Criterion B depends on whether the customer controls an asset as it is created or enhanced, while Criterion C depends both on the right to payment and on whether an asset has an alternative use.
 Upon determining that revenue will be recognized over time, an entity must determine which method of measuring progress to use.
 Either an output or an input method can be used depending on which method most faithfully represents the satisfaction of performance obligations.

-- EY, Financial reporting development: “Revenue from contracts with customers.”
+- EY, Financial Reporting Developments: “Revenue from contracts with customers.”
 August 2017.
-Section 7 “Satisfaction of Performance Obligations.”
+Section 7.

-- EY, Financial reporting development: “The New Revenue Recognition Standard-Construction & Engineering.”
+- EY, Financial Reporting Developments: “The New Revenue Recognition Standard-Construction & Engineering.”
 September 2014.
-Section 6 “Satisfaction of Performance Obligations.”
+Section 6.

 - PWC, “Revenue from contracts with customers.”
 August 2016.
 Section 6.3.